Skip to main content

 This includes interstate school-leavers.

 Part Two: Complete and submit the Audition application form on this page.
-Once we receive your Audition Application, we will send you log in details for the Video Submission Portal.
+Once we receive your Audition Application, we will send you details for the live auditions and the Video Submission Portal.

 All other applicants

 Part Two: Complete and submit the Audition application form on this page.
-Once we receive your Audition Application, we will send you log in details for the Video Submission Portal.
+Once we receive your Audition Application, we will send you details for the live auditions and the log in details for the Video Submission Portal.

 Auditions